pheymann/scala-reveal-js/README.md

 Take a look at [https://pheymann.github.io/scala-reveal-js/my-talk](https://pheymann.github.io/scala-reveal-js/my-talk) which is build with this repository.
 It isn't particular beatiful but it works.
 Just keep in mind that this is plain HTML, JS and CSS in the end and you can do with it what ever your want.

 ### Why?
-Lately, I have to write alot of slides for workshops and talks.
+Lately, I have to write a lot of slides for workshops and talks.
 I started to do that in reveal.js because it gave me a bunch of build-in features and the freedom to customize it as needed.
-But writing thousands of lines of HTML isn't really fun and adding headers to every slides - which also happen to change from slide to slide - is a real pain.
+But writing thousands of lines of HTML isn't really fun and adding headers to every slide - which also happen to change from slide to slide - is a real pain.

 To overcome this problems, I integrated reveal.js into a small ScalaJS-React project to refactor common task and to somehow get headers into my slides without going insane.